 If Louisville had a dual majority requirement like Memphis, the mayor’s office told us that consolidation would have failed, because suburban voters were against it.
 Inside Louisville, African-American voters opposed the merger, fearful of diluting their political power in the existing city government.

 Back to Nashville, it was the first Tennessee city to put consolidation on the ballot after passage of the 1953 constitutional amendment that allowed merged governments.
-That same amendment set up the dual majority requirement that Memphis Mayor Willie W. Herenton has set out to change, so that consolidation can be implemented if approved by a single majority vote.
+That same amendment set up the dual majority requirement that has been the formidable hurdle that has to be cleared here for success.

 We’re Not Alone